mmann1123/YM_TZ_crop_classifier/writeup/writeup.md

    \label{fig:methodology_flowchart} %can refer to in text with \ref{fig:methodology_flowchart}
 \end{figure}

 Additional training data for non-agricultural sites was collected utilizing high resolution imagery from Google Earth.
 These data were used to supplement the crowdsourced data and improve the model's ability to distinguish between crops and more common land cover types like forests, urban areas, and water.
-The final cleaned dataset includes 1,400 crop type observations of rice, maize, cassava, sunflower, sorghum, cotton, and millet; plus 386 other observations of land cover classes including water, tidal areas, forest, shrub and urban.
+The final cleaned dataset includes over 1,400 crop type observations of rice, maize, cassava, sunflower, sorghum, cotton, and millet; plus 386 other observations of land cover classes including water, tidal areas, forest, shrub and urban.

 ## Satellite Imagery